Teacher | Entrepreneur

 Born in Alabama in the time of Jim Crow, Jesse gives a powerful counter to many mainstream narratives.
 He often pines for the “good ‘ol days” when boys were boys and men were men. ……….. ……………………………………………………………………………………………..

 He’d probably reject both of those titles.
 But I’ve learned a lot from him in a short time.
 And I enjoy his take on the news.
 He has a unique, entertaining type of wisdom.

-He has helped me see some important truths.
+He has helped me craft a better me.